peterbmarks/btw-importer/readme.md

 A powerful yet simple migration tool, BtW Importer helps you seamlessly transfer posts, images, and formatting from Blogger (Blogspot) to WordPress.
 Whether you're a casual blogger or managing a large archive, this plugin handles the complex parts so you don’t have to.

+## ⚔️ Note
+Make sure to check your content after you import contents.
+Also, this plugin doesn't overwrite current post or pages, so if you've imported posts or pages and want to import again, kindly delete the previous imported posts, pages, and images.

 ## ✨ Features

 - Scans and downloads embedded images